Discounted optimal stopping of a Brownian bridge, with application to American options under pinning: Boundary computation and inference

 \subsection{Solving the free-boundary equation}

-The lack of an explicit solution for the free-boundary equation (\ref{eq:b_volterra}) demands a numerical approach for computing the OSB.
-Let $(t_{i})_{i = 0}^{N}$ be a partition of the interval $[0, T]$ for some $N \in \mathbb{N}$.
-The method we are about to show is based on a proposal made by \citet{pedersen2002nonlinear}, which suggested to approximate the integral in the free-boundary equation (\ref{eq:b_volterra}) by a right Riemann sum, hence enabling the computation of the value of $b(t_i)$, for $i = 0, \dots, N - 1$, by using only the values $b(t_j)$, with $j = i + 1, \dots, N$.
-Therefore, by knowing the value of the boundary at the last point $(b(t_{N}) = b(T) = S)$, we can obtain its value at the second last point $b(t_{N - 1})$ and recursively construct the whole OSB evaluated at $(t_{i})_{i = 0}^{N}$.
+The lack of an explicit solution for \eqref{eq:b_volterra} requires a numerical approach to compute the OSB.
+Let~$(t_{i})_{i = 0}^{N}$ be a grid in the interval $[0, T]$ for some $N \in \mathbb{N}$.
+The method we consider builds on a proposal by \cite{pedersen2002nonlinear}.
+They suggested to approximate the integral in \eqref{eq:b_volterra} by a right Riemann sum, hence~enabling the computation of the value of $b(t_i)$, for $i = 0, \dots, N - 1$, by using only the values $b(t_j)$, with~$j = i + 1, \dots, N$.
+Therefore, by knowing the value of the boundary at the last point $(b(t_{N}) = b(T) = S)$, one can obtain its value at the second last point $b(t_{N - 1})$ and recursively construct the whole OSB evaluated at $(t_{i})_{i = 0}^{N}$. \\

-Under our settings, the right Riemann sum is no longer a valid option because we know from (\ref{eq:K}) that, depending on the shape of the boundary $b(\cdot)$ near the expiration date, $K(t_{i}, b(t_{i}), u, b(u))$ could explode as $u\rightarrow T$, so we cannot evaluate the kernel $K$ at the right point in the last subinterval $(t_{N-1}, T]$.
-To deal with this issue, we employ a right Riemann sum approximation along all the subintervals except the last one, ending up with the following discrete version of the Volterra integral equation (\ref{eq:b_volterra}):
+Under our settings, the right Riemann sum is no longer a valid option because we know from~\eqref{eq:K} that, depending on the shape of the boundary $b$ near the expiration date, $K(t_{i}, b(t_{i}), u, b(u))$ could explode as $u\rightarrow T$, so we cannot evaluate the kernel $K$ at the right point in the last subinterval $(t_{N-1}, T]$.
+To deal with this issue, we employ a right Riemann sum approximation along all the subintervals except the last one, ending up with the following discrete version of the Volterra integral Equation \eqref{eq:b_volterra}: